MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/prompt-suggestions.md

 > [!NOTE]
 > Prompt suggestions are available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).

-There are two types of prompt suggestions that you can use
+There are two types of prompt suggestions that you can use:

 :::row:::
 :::column span="2":::